elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 #### Switch Between Modes

 RStudio allows you to toggle between Source and Visual modes effortlessly, enabling you to work with the code directly or through the visual interface without losing your place.
-This flexibility ensures that you can enjoy the best of both worlds—direct code manipulation and simplified visual editing.

 ### Writing Text